 Every year in this day, people from Tamang community gather and they celebrate this festival merrily they sing, dance, eat different traditional cuisines and attend rallies.
 They wear their own traditional dress which is accompanied by a traditional hat worn by both boys and girls.
 They showcase their culture and everything related to their culture to different people.

 Unlike Gurungs, Tamang has a tradition of counting year with association of symbols of 12 different animals.
 It starts with Rat and ends on Boar.
 This tradition has been going on for thousands of year and will still continue.
 People are preserving it and teaching their younger generations to follow it and further preserve it.

 3. Gyalpo Losar

-Gyalpo Losar is mostly celebrated by the Sherpa community of Nepal who lives in the upper Himalayan region where there is a high influence of Tibetan culture.
+Gyalpo Losar festival is mostly celebrated by the Sherpa community of Nepal.
+Who lives in the upper Himalayan region where there is a high influence of Tibetan culture.
 People from Tamang, Butia and Yolmo community also celebrate this festival.
 Different communities and different places have their own way of celebration.

 Nowadays due to western influence, we are losing our traditional values and rituals.
 But there are many youngsters from the community who are putting their efforts to preserve the culture.
 If you are in Nepal, you must surely observe this festivals to know more closely about the culture of the local indigenous people.